 One purpose of policies is to provide a written expression of what IS and IS NOT appropriate behavior within a particular program.
 Because the grooming process will vary, policies will vary - depending on the type of program (i.e., children's ministry vs. student ministry) or the age and gender of children served.
 As a result, all policies will address grooming, but there may be policy variations for different ministry programs.
-Sample policy forms (i.e., Children's Ministry Policy, Student Ministry Policy, Camp Policy, etc.) can be accessed through a MinistrySafe membership.
+A sample Children's Ministry Policy provided by MinistrySafe can be found at MinistrySafe.com/BCMD under resources.